iterative/mlem.ai/content/docs/user-guide/building/conda.md

 Other options include using:

-- `-c python_version="3.7"` -- to use a custom python version, by default it is inferred automatically.
+- `--python_version 3.7` -- to use a custom python version, by default it is inferred automatically.
-- `-c current_env=True` -- whether to install the requirements in a currently activated conda environment.
+- `--current_env True` -- whether to install the requirements in a currently activated conda environment.

+While options for passing a list of conda requirements include:

+- `--conda_reqs.0.package_name` -- name of the conda package
+- `--conda_reqs.0.spec` -- denotes selectors for a package such as '>=1.8,<2'
+  (optional)
+- `--conda_reqs.0.channel_name` -- denotes the channel from which a package is to be installed (default is `conda-forge`)